Home » Services » Mole Control

 There are several factors that come into play here — the extent of mole activity, the size of your lawn, number of moles present, environment, time of year, weather, and new mole activity — as well as many other factors that play a role in mole eradication.
 Therefore, it is impossible to say how long the service will be needed.

 Many of our clients need the service for a short amount of time (i.e. a few weeks) if they have a smaller infestation.
 Others, who have larger lawns in areas where moles are more prevalent, may need mole control all season long.
 A typical scenario (note that this is typical, not a guarantee) that we have seen is that a client needs mole control for a month or two, then does not need the service for some time.
-Moles (in this scenario) return in the future.
-Our clients call us back to resume service.
+Moles (in this scenario) may return in the future.
+Our clients then call us back to resume service.

 If trapping the moles, where do you place the traps?
 How many traps will you set?